elastic/ecs/generated/README.md

   Note that you can customize the content of these templates by following the instructions in [USAGE.md](/USAGE.md)

+* [rules/\*.ndjson](rules/): Detection Rules that you can load to check if your documents conform to ECS requirements and best practices.

 If you'd like to share your own generator with the ECS community, you're welcome to look at our [contribution guidelines](/CONTRIBUTING.md), and then at the generators in `scripts/generators`.